Smile Down the Runway: Others

 Shizuku is a model for Mille Neige and is famous for being the first model from the company to walk the runway in the prestigious Paris Fashion Week show.
 Having known Chiyuki since she was young, Shizuku is Chiyuki's role model, friend, and mentor, and she loves her like a little sister.
-However, Shizuku is also blunt and realistic about Chiyuki's chances of becoming a top model.
+However, Shizuku is also blunt and pessimistic about Chiyuki's chances of becoming a top model.